 Character Quality of the Month

 What is Community & Character?
 That’s a great question, and the answer is something deeper than words.
 It requires all of the qualities PCC emphasizes each month and more.
 It is really a lifelong commitment to encouraging these qualities first within ourselves and then in our community.

-At the beginning of PCC, we asked people in the community what character qualities were important to them.
+At the beginning of Partners for Community and Character, we asked people in the community what character qualities were important to them.
 Over 1000 community members in over 35 dialog groups throughout Worthington prioritized the following character qualities, which became our "Words of the Month"

-PCC supports the PCC Circle of Grandparents (COG), an outreach program to Worthington School District elementary schools.
+Partners for community and character supports the PCC Circle of Grandparents (COG), an outreach program to Worthington School District elementary schools.
 The COG is comprised of two leaders and over 100 “grandparent” volunteers from the community who work in tandem with principals and teachers to provide classroom programs based on the twelve qualities of character.
 Students spend time once a month thinking, talking about, and practicing the designated character trait of the month.
-The COG has grown steadily since its inception in 1995 with a goal of reaching all of the elementary school students in the District.
+The Circle of Grandparents has grown steadily since its inception in 1995 with a goal of reaching all of the elementary school students in the District.

 The Characters in Action Theater Troupe consists of high school students who create and perform skits in elementary schools.
 The skits illustrate problems that an elementary student may face and offer positive solutions to dealing with the problems, emphasizing the twelve character traits.
 After performing the skits, the high school students lead small group discussions about the topic presented.
 Elementary students look up to and identify with the high school students, making the program an effective vehicle for delivering the message as well as offering a leadership opportunity to the participating high school students.